NotJoeMartinez/WhatIsThisThingBot/README.md

 # WhatIsThisThingBot
 A reddit bot that uses the Google Cloud Vision API to help identify objects
+# Features:
+* Takes reddit post on r/whatisthisthing
+* Returns attributes from Google Vision API
+* Returns Link to GUI landing page with more attributes
+# Tools:
+* Praw API
+* Google Vision API
+* Firebase
+* Flask
+* AWS
+ # META

-I'm leaving this empty repo here as a way shame myself into working on it
+I'm leaving this empty repo here as a way shame myself into working on it.